jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     TypeError: unsupported operand type(s) for -: 'NoneType' and 'NoneType'

-  I cannot do subtraction with :ref:`None` and I want the value for the current year
+  I cannot do subtraction with :ref:`None<what is None?>` and I want the value for the current year

 * I add an `import statement`_ at the top of ``test_person.py``